 Normal Function

-The SQSTM1 gene provides instructions for making a protein called p62.
-This protein plays an important role in bone remodeling, a normal process in which old bone is broken down and new bone is created to replace it.
-The p62 protein helps regulate this process through its role in a chemical signaling pathway that promotes the formation of osteoclasts.
-Osteoclasts are specialized cells that break down bone tissue during bone remodeling.
+The SQSTM1 gene provides instructions for making a protein called sequestosome-1.
+This protein helps regulate bone remodeling, a normal process in which old bone is broken down and replaced by new bone.
+Sequestosome-1 is involved in a chemical signaling pathway that promotes the formation and activity of bone cells called osteoclasts, which are specialized cells that break down bone tissue during bone remodeling.

-Studies suggest that p62 may have other functions in addition to its role in bone remodeling.
-It may be involved in recycling worn-out cell parts and unneeded proteins (autophagy), the self-destruction of cells (apoptosis), and the body's immune responses and inflammatory reactions.
+In addition to its role in bone remodeling, sequestosome-1 may have other functions, although these are less well-defined.
+Sequestosome-1 may be involved in recycling worn-out cell parts and unneeded proteins (autophagy), the self-destruction of cells when they are no longer needed (apoptosis), and the body's immune responses and inflammatory reactions.

 Health Conditions Related to Genetic Changes